hlotvonen/glyph-drawing-club-blog/src/posts/2024-01-01-typographic-art-of-valto-malmiola.md

 Malmiola announced the finished piece in *Kirjapainotaito* and sold the prints for a measly 10mk (equivalent to about 4€ today, adjusted for inflation).
 Given the relatively small size of the Finnish typography scene at the time, there weren't many who would truly appreciate such a print.
 The potential for profit was likely limited, and as an incentive, Malmiola sold the prints »for the benefit of war orphans»^[Grafiskt blad, Walto Malmiola, Jean Sibelius, tryckt signatur, 37x27,5.
 Ej signerad - 1342 9028 - [Metropol Auktioner. (n.d.).](https://www.metropol.se/auctions/bildshow/default.asp?OG={029A1D0F-8D1A-44A4-A4B8-E88EA14000BD}&extra={67D13BA0-06FE-4BDB-9AE6-62538859EF01}&extrapos=2)].
 Furthermore, during wartime in Finland, Malmiola was penniless and faced ongoing challenges in selling his prints.
 As Haavi notes, he resorted to selling them on the streets of Helsinki and through newspaper ads, a misfortune that continued for years.

-Later on the original forme was donated to a hand compositors club in Helsinki, and is on loan to Media Museum and Archives Merkki in Helsinki^[Haavi, Paavo.
-Interview by Jussi Lahtinen.
-Notes provided by Markku Kuusela and communicated via email to Heikki Lotvonen.
-March 28, 2022.] where it's currently displayed.
+After Malmiola's death, the original letterpress forme of the Sibelius -print was donated to the hand typesetters guild, and subsequently to the printing industry workers' trade division, the Helsinki Print Workers' Association (HKY).
+HKY sold prints, and the proceeds were used for the benefit of enhancing the professional skills of young people working in printing.
+In 2015, HKY loaned the Sibelius composition to the Media museum and archive Merkki's printing cellar, where it remains on public display.

 ## Malmiola's Other Prints